Get Started with Trailhead and Trailblazer Community

 - Casual voice and tone

 And did we mention fun?
-We want you—and everyone who uses Trailhead—to have fun.
-We gamify our content so that you can learn new skills while you earn points and badges, and have something to show for it at the end.
+We want you—and everyone who uses Trailhead and the Trailblazer Community—to have fun together.
+We gamify our content so that you can learn new skills while you earn points and badges.
+And we connect you with local Trailblazers just like you so that you can learn together in person.

 Where Do I Start?

-First things first: To complete challenges, earn badges, and keep track of your progress, you need to create an account.
-To create an account, click the Sign Up button from anywhere in Trailhead.
+First things first: To complete challenges, earn badges, connect with Trailblazers, and keep track of your progress, you need to create an account.
+To create an account, click Sign Up from anywhere in Trailhead.

 You have a few options.
-You can sign up for Trailhead with Salesforce, Google, LinkedIn, or your email address.
+You can sign up for Trailhead and the Trailblazer Community with Salesforce, Google, LinkedIn, or your email address.

 Choose whatever is easiest for you.
 We use your identity for login purposes only, and each option has its benefits.
-If you choose a social identity, you can keep your Trailhead profile no matter where your career takes you.
-If you choose your company Salesforce login, your company can use the Trail Tracker app to see all the awesome learning you're doing.
-If you want to attach both or modify your login identities after signup, you can do so anytime from the settings page on your profile.
+If you choose a social identity, you can keep your Trailblazer.me profile no matter where your career takes you.
+If you choose your company Salesforce login, your company can use the Trail Tracker app to see all the awesome learning you’re doing.
+If you want to connect both identities or modify them after signup, you can do so anytime from the settings page on your profile.

-To link your social accounts to an existing Trailhead account, click your profile image in the top-right corner of Trailhead and then click Settings.
+To link your social accounts to an existing Trailblazer identity, click your profile image in Trailhead and then click Settings.
 Scroll down and click Connect to connect your Salesforce, email, or social account, respectively.
-If the login identity you're trying to link already has Trailhead data, such as badges, points, or favorites, associated with it, you can merge it with your other account.
+If the login identity you’re trying to link already has Trailhead or Trailblazer Community data, such as badges, points, groups, connections, or favorites associated with it, you can merge it with your other account.

 What’s a Hands-on Challenge, Anyway?

 Learning is the bread and butter of Trailhead, and one of the best ways to learn is by doing.
 Earning a badge on Trailhead is more than just reading through modules.
 You also have to complete either a multiple-choice quiz or a hands-on challenge at the end of each unit.
-You’re probably familiar with multiple-choice quizzes (think Who Wants To Be A Millionaire?), but hands-on challenges are unique to Trailhead.
+You’re probably familiar with multiple-choice quizzes, but hands-on challenges are unique to Trailhead.

 A hands-on challenge is more involved than a quiz and, as a result, earns you more points.
 To complete a hands-on challenge, you have to look at a set of requirements and do something in a Salesforce org to meet those requirements.
 What you have to do depends on what you’re learning.
 You could be writing an Apex class, creating a Lightning web component, or writing a field-level validation formula.